Copyright & DMCA Policy

 How to File a Takedown Notice

-If you believe that content accessible through Music-To-Sheet infringes your copyright, you may submit a DMCA takedown notice.
-To be valid, your notice must include all of the following elements as required by 17 U.S.C. § 512(c)(3):
+If you believe that content accessible through Music-To-Sheet infringes your copyright, you may submit a DMCA takedown notice to our designated agent.
+To be valid under 17 U.S.C. § 512(c)(3), your notice must include all of the following:

 - A physical or electronic signature of a person authorised to act on behalf of the copyright owner.

-- Identification of the copyrighted work claimed to have been infringed (e.g. song title, composer, recording label, publication date).
+- Identification of the copyrighted work claimed to have been infringed — for example, the song title, composer, recording artist, label, and publication date.

-- Identification of the infringing material or output with sufficient specificity for us to locate it (e.g. track name, account identifier, description of the generated sheet music).
+- Identification of the specific material claimed to be infringing, with sufficient detail for us to locate it — for example, the track name, account identifier, and a description of the generated sheet music or output.

-- Your contact information: name, address, telephone number, and email address.
+- Your contact information: full name, mailing address, telephone number, and email address.

 - A statement that you have a good-faith belief that the use of the material is not authorised by the copyright owner, its agent, or the law.

-Copyright holders may also request removal of AI-generated sheet music output that was produced from their protected composition or recording.
-We treat output takedown requests with the same priority as standard DMCA notices.
+Copyright holders may also request removal of AI-generated sheet music output that was produced from a protected composition or recording.
+We treat these requests with the same priority as standard DMCA notices.

-To file an output takedown request, include in your notice:
+For an output takedown request, please include in your notice:

-- The title, artist, and (where known) ISRC or ISWC of the protected work.
+- The title, artist, and (where known) ISRC or ISWC identifier of the protected work.

-- A description of how the generated output reproduces or derives from the protected work.
+- A description of how the generated output reproduces or derives expression from the protected work.

 - All other elements listed in the "How to File a Takedown Notice" section above.